What To Do In A Dental Emergency

 - If you are bleeding, apply soft pressure to the location until it slows or stops.
 Be sure to not aggravate the injury any more while applying pressure.

 - For a chipped tooth, you should try to collect the broken parts, if possible, as they can possibly be re-attached.
 Rinse your mouth and try to rest your entire mouth, especially the injured portion.
 If trauma occurred, your teeth will probably be in pain and possibly loose, so be sure to not do anything that can further weaken them.
-Get to the dentist as soon as you can to see if they can repair the broken teeth, or need to fix it by another method like a crown or filling.
+Get to the emergency dentist in Citrus heights as soon as you can to see if they can repair the broken teeth, or need to fix it by another method like a crown or filling.

 With the help of the experienced team at Serenity Dental, your next tooth emergency doesn’t have to induce panic.
 We can give you best chance to keep your smile healthy and beautiful.